The best chance for survival.

 - Age and Size.
-We will raise Eastern Indigo Snakes in captivity for approximately 1.5 years, at which time they will be released into soft release enclosures.
-Snakes will be released from enclosures when they are approximately 2 years old and should be able to accommodate PIT-tag placement and transmitter implantation.
-We also may experiment to determine if we could have greater success by releasing snakes that are 1, 1.5, or 2 years old.
+We will raise Eastern Indigo Snakes in captivity for approximately one and a half years, at which time they will be released into soft release enclosures.
+Snakes will be released from enclosures when they are approximately two years old and should be able to accommodate PIT-tag placement and transmitter implantation.
+We also may experiment to determine if we could have greater success by releasing snakes that are one, one and a half, or two years old.

 - Sex.
 A sex ratio of 1:1 would be ideal in establishing each new population.
 Some studies have found a ratio of 2:1, males to females in wild populations.
 In some situations, we may release female-biased sex ratios to increase the number of reproductive females in the population and thus increase the probability of productive nests.